cliffjsgit/class4-slides/slides.md

 # Exercise 10.9
 #
 # Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "version1" and "version2" should both return a list with all words
-# in words.txt
 #
 # 1. Write a function named "version1" that reads the file words.txt
 # and builds a list with one element per word.
 Write a second version